stratisproject/StratisBitcoinFullNode/Documentation/using-nlog.md

 # Using NLog

 We've migrated to NLog, but how do you use it now to create logs in the code?
-There are two things that you need to understand - configuration of the logging and logging itself.
+There are two things that you need to understand - configuration of logging and logging itself.
 Starting with the latter, that is the simple part.

 ## Adding Logging Code